A CSS Parallax Scroll Effect For All Modern Browsers

 }

-And, third, we're setting the body width and height to the size of the viewport and enabling vertical scrolling if the page contents exceed the viewport height (which they will in this example) while keeping the horizontal scroll disabled.
+And, third, we'll set the body width and height to the size of the viewport.
+We'll also enable vertical scrolling in case the page contents exceed the viewport height (which they will in this example) while keeping the horizontal scroll disabled.

-rule is used to give the element a 3D-space by adjusting the distance between the user and the element on the Z-axis.
-This output does not affect the element itself, only its child elements and how they will be displayed.
+rule to give the element a 3D-space by adjusting the distance between the user and the element on the Z-axis.
+This output doesn't affect the element itself, only its child elements and how they will be displayed.

-rule with preserve-3d as its value confirms that the child elements of the body
+rule with a value of preserve-3d to ensure that the child elements of body

 will maintain its 3D position: